Blue Berets (performers)

 Blue Berets (Голубые береты) is a musical group, part of the Russian Federation Ministry of Defence as part of the Song and Dance Ensemble of the Russian Airborne Forces (VDV).

 History

-In August 1985, the ensemble was born in the storeroom of 2nd Company of the 1st Battalion of the 350th Guards Airborne Regiment of the 103rd Separate Guards Airborne Brigade.
+In August 1985, the ensemble was formed in the storeroom of 2nd Company of the 1st Battalion of the 350th Guards Airborne Regiment of the 103rd Separate Guards Airborne Brigade.
 It was founded by Sergey Isakov, Igor Ivanchenko and company foreman Oleg Gontsov.
 In November they were joined by Sergey Yarovoy.
 The first concert took place in Afghanistan, on the evening of 19 November 1985 for the 350th Guards Airborne Regiment.